magento/devdocs/guides/v2.0/config-guide/multi-master/multi-master_verify.md

 *	Magento checkout database: 10 tables
 *	Magento OMS database: 54 tables

-To verify your split databases are working properly, perform the following tasks and verify that data is added to the database tables:
+To verify your split databases are working properly, perform the following tasks and verify that data is added to the database tables using a database tool like <a href="{{ site.gdeurl }}install-gde/prereq/optional.html#install-optional-phpmyadmin" target="_blank">phpmyadmin</a>:

 <table>
 <tbody>